6 Cold Email Outreach Techniques to Boost Results (Free Templates)

 PAS Email Template

 PAS stands for Problem-Agitate-Solution framework.
-It's simple guidance on what your email should contain; it means the recipient's problem, which you should stir and then offer a solution to it through your product or service.
+It's a simple way of structuring content, demonstrating a problem the reader has, agitating it to demonstrate the extent of the problem, and then offering the solution through your product or service.

 Example: